hazelcast/hazelcast-reference-manual/src/Map-Interceptors.md

 Interceptors are different from listeners.
 With listeners, you take an action after the operation has been completed.
 Interceptor actions are synchronous and you can alter the behavior of operation, change the values, or totally cancel it.

 Map interceptors are chained, so adding the same interceptor multiple times to the same map can result in duplicate effects.
-This can easily happen when the interceptor is added to the map at node initialization, so that each node adds the same interceptor.
+This can easily happen when the interceptor is added to the map at member initialization, so that each member adds the same interceptor.
 When you add the interceptor in this way, be sure to implement the `hashCode()` method to return the same value for every instance of the interceptor.
 It is not strictly necessary, but it is a good idea to also implement `equals()` as this will ensure that the map interceptor can be removed reliably.

 The IMap API has two methods for adding and removing an interceptor to the map: `addInterceptor` and `removeInterceptor`.